MicrosoftDocs/microsoft-365-docs/microsoft-365/security/top-security-tasks-for-remote-work.md

 :::image type="content" source="../media/top-ten-security-remote-work-mtp-dashboard.png" alt-text="The Microsoft 365 Defender dashboard" lightbox="../media/top-ten-security-remote-work-mtp-dashboard.png":::

-After you've configured one or more of your Defender for Office 365 services, turn on MTP.
+After you configure one or more of your Defender for Office 365 services, turn on MTP.
 New features are added continually to MTP; consider opting in to receive preview features.

 - [Learn more about MTP](./defender/microsoft-365-defender.md)
 - [Turn on MTP](./defender/m365d-enable.md)